ecow/katacoda-scenarios/sdaas-tutorial/step6.md

-Create a script to rebuild the whole knowledge base is easy.

-exit from the sdaas cli:
+To create a script to rebuild the whole knowledge base, exit from the sdaas cli:

 `exit`{{execute}}

-Create a file with name build.sdaas (you chan choose the name) and put all SD_ commands one per line. the last line will be SD_THATS_ALL_FOLKS
+Now edit a file with name build.sdaas (you chan choose the name) with a command  per line.
+The last line will be SD_THATS_ALL_FOLKS:

 ```
 SD_EVAL_CONSTRUCTOR http://datiopen.istat.it/ @istat.construct